-Study support

-Our support team is dedicated to helping you succeed.
+Scholarships Did you know we offer more than \$5 million in scholarships at Charles Sturt University?
+Scholarships and grants take the pressure off and can make your uni experience that much easier.
+Extra cash in the kitty means you don't have to stress about paying for things like course fees, accommodation, textbooks and attending work placements.
+Financial support We have a financial support team that can help with budgeting, planning and applying for loans.
+We also have programs to help you find a part-time job if you want one.
+Study support Our support team is dedicated to helping you succeed.
 We're available seven days a week, in person, online or over the phone - and it's free.
 We'll help you when it suits, including in the evenings and on the weekends.

-Financial support

-We have a financial support team that can help with budgeting, planning and applying for loans.
-We also have programs to help you find a part-time job if you want one.

-Scholarships

-Did you know we offer more than \$3 million in scholarships at Charles Sturt University?
-Scholarships and grants take the pressure off and can make your uni experience that much easier.
-Extra cash in the kitty means you don't have to stress about paying for things like course fees, accommodation, textbooks and attending work placements

-Careers advice

-From researching your career options and finding job opportunities, to help working on your résumé, application letters and interview techniques - our Careers and Skills Hub will help you land your dream job.
+Careers advice From researching your career options and finding job opportunities, to help working on your résumé, application letters and interview techniques - our Careers and Skills Hub will help you land your dream job.
+Accessibility and inclusion support If you're a student with a disability or condition that affects your study, our Accessibility and Inclusion team will provide advice, support and adjustments, if needed.

-Disability support

-If you're a student with a disability, our Disability Service will provide advice, support and adjustments, if needed.
 That way you can participate 100 per cent in your studies.

-Student wellbeing

-Healthy students are happy students.
+Student wellbeing Healthy students are happy students.
 We have a great range of services and information available to keep you in top physical, mental and emotional shape.